Pokémon Mystery Dungeon: Explorers of Sky: Plot

+The plot of the main story is similar to that of Explorers of Time and Darkness.
+As such, what follows is a plot summary of the five Special Episodes, plus a new part of the postgame.

 Long ago, prior to the main story, Igglybuff, later known as the head of the guild Wigglytuff, became an explorer by meeting Armaldo, and began his journey as one.
 From that moment, he shows his prodigious talent for exploration by succeeding in one difficult expedition after another.
 However, Armaldo gets arrested for being a criminal in hiding, leaving only a Defend Globe as a memento.
 Igglybuff, now evolved as Wigglytuff, meets Team Charm in one of his explorations.
 The treasure hunter team, formed by Lopunny, Gardevoir, and Medicham, have previously heard of a treasure in the south of the continent.
 After confronting numerous foes, they find the rumored treasure, which turns out be a dud made by Ditto.
 The real treasure was none other than a Time Gear that was previously seen in the background of Explorers of Time’s title screen.

 Long after these events, Bidoof, one of the members of the Wigglytuff Guild, originally wanted to become a first-class explorer.
 As such, he left his hometown and started training at the guild, with unfavorable results.
 In an exploration of a rumored treasure, he meets Jirachi, who grants him the wish of having someone to tutor.
 That ends up being the protagonist and their partner.
 During the chase against Grovyle in the main story, Sunflora, a senior member of the guild, gets a request on arresting a group of Haunter.

 As Grovyle sacrifices himself to drag Dusknoir back to the future in the main story, they and Celebi are forced to wander through the land, as Primal Dialga's defeat in the present grows closer and it gets increasingly agitated.
 Dusknoir betrays Grovyle, but is himself betrayed by Dialga before getting to possess Grovyle's body, forcing them back together.
-At the end, they fend off Primal Dialga's attack while the protagonists beat it in the present, and have their disappearances undone by Dialga when the Time Gears are returned to Temporal Tower.
+At the end, they fend off Primal Dialga's attack while the protagonists beat it in the present, and have their disappearances undone by the power of a being which Dialga states is higher than himself.
 The trio chooses to enjoy their time in the revitalized world.

 After the team graduates from the Wigglytuff Guild, Spinda's Café discovers a village inhabited by Shaymin at the east of the continent.
 By the time the protagonists get there, numerous explorers are already traversing the nearby Sky Mountain.
 Its peak, once a lush environment from where the continent could be viewed, had been taken over by a band of Grimer and Muk.
 The protagonists drive them out, and a Shaymin purifies the area, returning its old luster and using the peak's Gracidea flowers to change into its Sky Forme.